biscotty666/Obsidian/Brian2/Cards/Obtaining summary results in different columns instead of rows.md

 ## Obtaining summary results in different columns instead of rows

-Results of `summarize()` returns a row for each requested summary value.
+Results of `summarize()` in [[R]] returns a row for each requested summary value.
 To return a column for each summary value instead define a function, eg:

 ```
 median_min_max <- function(x) {